anewman88/liri-node-app/README.md

 I deviated from the homework instructions in that I added an extra option for the user to be prompted to input the action and the search string if none was specified on the command line.

-I did not add the functionality to save the info to a log file because this can simply be done at the bash prompt line by using the following syntax:
+I did not add the functionality to save/append the info to a log file because this can simply be done at the bash prompt line by using the following syntax:

 node liri concert-this Goo Goo Dolls >> log.txt
 ![Log](./images/Log.PNG)